Himeji City Guide

 Nearby cities and attractions

-Reached in only 20 minutes by Shinkansen, Okayama is home to Korakuen, one of Japan’s three premier landscape gardens.
-The adjacent "crow castle" provides a striking black contrast to Himeji's white exterior.
+Located just 20 minutes away by Shinkansen, Okayama is home to Korakuen, one of Japan's three most beautiful landscape gardens.
+The striking black "Crow Castle" provides a stark, impressive contrast to Himeji's white architecture.

 📍